THE GAME AWARDS | Follow our coverage Thursday, December 7th at

 For the purpose of remaining focused on the core entries of The Legend of Zelda franchise, several spin-offs and obscure titles are omitted.
-Titles like Hyrule Warriors, Link's Crossbow Training, and the CD-i games are left off.
-Even with those missing, we still have 20 games where Link battles the forces of evil to save Zelda, Hyrule, or whatever equivalent exists in that respective game.
+Titles like Hyrule Warriors, Link's Crossbow Training, Cadence of Hyrule, and the CD-i games are left off.
+Even with those missing, we still have 21 games where Link battles the forces of evil to save Zelda, Hyrule, or whatever equivalent exists in that respective game.
+Since the series has been running for more than three decades, we must consider both legacy and impact, as well as how much fun the games are to play today.

 Tri Force Heroes